Interview with Ernest Truman

 JB: Yeah.
 Yeah, that’s —

 ET: But, but Merseburg the Yanks had tried to go at that and it was an oil refinery and it was just about [pause] it was about to start producing synthetic oil.
 Now, that’s a prime target.
 No one, know that Germany’s in trouble with shortage of oil.
 Shortage of fuel for aircraft.
 Shortage of fuel for tanks.
 Shortage of fuel for anything.
 So, the Yanks went there to do it in daylight and they shot the leading aircraft down just like that and the Yanks said we can’t handle it, they said.
 So, we said, they said all right we’ll, so we went the first night and there was more anti-aircraft fire than you can imagine.
 I reckon that the version was that they threw up more.
-Even somebody said the sink, they saw the kitchen sink come up at them.
+Even somebody said they saw the sink, they saw the kitchen sink come up at them.
 And anyhow, we followed.
 A Lancaster, got coned by searchlights and we followed him across the target area, dropped our bombs, no good.
 So the next, we had to go back again.
 They said no, no matter how far, how long it takes that oil refinery has got to be done.
 So anyhow, the next time we did it we did another trip to Merseburg.

 JB: Yeah.
 You did two.